local-group-games/warbird/README.md

 ### ECS

-The `ecs` package contains game state, logic, helpers, and the network protocol.

-Game state and logic is organized using an [Entity-Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) architecture, where:
+The `ecs` package contains tools to help organize server-side game logic.
+The game is built using the [Entity-Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) architecture, where:

 * Each Colyseus room has a single `World` that controls a `MapSchema` of `Entity` instances.
 * Each game object is represented by an `Entity` and can contain one or more stateful `Component` instances.